Table of Contents

 - The leaves are grayish-green pinnately trifoliate with egg-shaped leaflets.

-- The fruit is a spiralled pod with 2 or 3 twists with hollow center and not thorny.
+- The fruit is a spiralled pod with 2 or 3 twists with a hollow center, and not thorny.

 - Kingdom Plantae – Plants